Note that these laws extend far beyond work. They are presented here in a work or organisational context but the laws apply anywhere.

 Equality law protects people from discrimination against such characteristics when/in/seeking:

-- with/helping someone of protected characteristic (for example, family member/friend, or you've complained about discrimination, or supported another person's claim - this is called in law 'positive action', which is judged to be legal where a person of a protected characteristic has particular needs, is disadvantaged and under-represented)
+- For example, family member/friend, or you've complained about discrimination, or supported another person's claim - this is called in law 'positive action', which is judged to be legal where a person of a protected characteristic has particular needs, is disadvantaged and under-represented.